ShahjalalShohag/shahjalalshohag.github.io/_posts/2021-09-20-topic-list.md

 I have attached my template for each topic.
 You may not call it a template because some of them don't support the generalized use of the topic.
 But you can use them easily if you understand the topic and solve problems using that template.

 Lastly, I tried to state the difficulty of each topic by numbers from $1$ to $3$ so that people can understand what are the best topics for them.
-The distribution is as follows: $1$ - Beginner, $2$ - Intermediate, and $3$ - Advanced.
+The distribution is as follows:
+- $1$ &mdash; If your rating is $1600 - 1899$
+- $2$ &mdash; If your rating is $1900 - 2399$
+- $3$ &mdash; If your rating is $2400+$.

+If you are a beginner then just learn basic topics and solve problems.

 #### Topic List